emf-creaf/medfate/articles/intro/UnderstandingInputs.md

 depths (mm) corresponding to 50% and 95% of cumulative fine root distribution.
 Functions are provided in the package to map variables in user data frames into tables `treeData` and `shrubData`.
-Information about the herb layer may be either absent or included in an aggregated way (i.e. without distinguishing cohorts).
+Information about the herb layer may be either absent, defined in a table `herbData` (analogous to `shrubData`) or included in an aggregated way (i.e. without distinguishing cohorts).

 While the former example illustrates the standard structure of a `forest` object, users may use an alternative description, based on leaf